JetBrains/Qodana/topics/shl-requirements.md

 # Requirements

+<link-summary>Requirements for the %premlite% version of %product%.</link-summary>

 ## Qodana license

+<link-summary>Reach out to our support team to request a license that can be used by %premlite%.</link-summary>

 Reach out to our support team to request a license that can be used by %premlite%.

 ## System and network requirements

+<link-summary>System and network requirements for the %premlite% version of %product%.</link-summary>

 ### Kubernetes version